Triangular Schlesinger systems and superelliptic curves: Application to Painlev e VI equations

 \subsection{Families of rational solutions of $P_{\rm VI}$: a sphere with three punctures}

-Now we consider the case (c) of Theorem \ref{thm}, that is, the case of $n<0$, $m>0$ continuing the study of rational solutions of Painlev\'e VI equations.
+Now we consider the case (c) of Theorem \ref{thm}, that is, the case of $n<0$, $m>0$ continuing to illustrate this theorem with rational solutions of Painlev\'e VI equations.
 To obtain rational expressions for the $b_i$'s by Theorem \ref{thm_ration} in this case, one requires $1/m\in{\mathbb Z}$, that is, $m=1$.
 Hence we deal with the Riemann surface $X_x={\mathbb CP}^1$ of the curve

 punctured at the three points $(0,0), (1,0), (x,0)$.
 There are two basic cycles on $X_x\setminus\{(0,0),(1,0),(x,0)\}$ and the integration of the triple $w^ndz/z$, $w^ndz/(z-1)$, $w^ndz/(z-x)$ along these very cycles, due to Theorem \ref{thm_conj}, gives us two basic elements $(b^{\rm R}_1(x),b^{\rm R}_2(x),b^{\rm R}_3(x))$ and $(\tilde b^{\rm R}_1(x),\tilde b^{\rm R}_2(x),\tilde b^{\rm R}_3(x))$ in the two-dimensional space of triangular solutions (\ref{sol22}) of the Schlesinger system (\ref{Schl22}), with